tarantool/actions/update-submodule/README.md

   commit id:"commit_message" tag:"updates submodule"
 ```

-After pushing the branch, the action opens a pull request in the target repository:
+After pushing the branch, if input variable `create_pr` is `true`,
+the action opens a pull request in the target repository:

 ```mermaid
 %%{init: { 'gitGraph': {'mainBranchName': 'checkout_branch', 'diagramPadding': 30}} }%%